It's sad - Australia is a world leader in deforestation and species extinction.

 Latest land acquisition - Nilpena West

-In a recent news, The Nature Conservancy is proud to be supporting the acquisition and protection of Nilpena West.
+In recent news, we're proud to be supporting the acquisition and protection of Nilpena West.
 Located in outback South Australia, Nilpena West is a 60,000 hectare former pastoral property with an internationally significant fossil site and areas of high conservation value.

 Nilpena West is the home of the extremely important Ediacara Fossil site that contains the oldest fossilised animals on Earth.